 Lovely design and vivid colors make it easy to catch baby’s attention

 Attractive, fun toy to play

-Good choice for stimulate baby's visual, auditory and tactile skills, and exercise baby's arm at the playing time
+Good choice for stimulating baby's visual, auditory and tactile skills, and exercising baby's arm at the playing time

 Material soft, skin-friendly and washable.